spacetelescope/drizzlepac/doc/source/singlevisit.rst

     * aligning the exposures to an astrometric reference (GAIA)
     * applying the selected parameters to ``AstroDrizzle``
     * drizzling the inputs to create the output drizzle product
-    * determining the source catalogs fron the drizzle product
+    * determining the source catalogs from the drizzle product

 This interpretation of the list of input filenames gets performed using the code in :ref:`poller_utils_api` by